DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/afterlinetitlemove_event.md

     event: PointerEvent,
     lineId: string | number,
     titleId: string | number,
-    coords: obj
+    coords: object
 }) => void;
 ~~~

 ### Parameters

-The callback of the event is called with the following parameter:

-- `obj` - an object with the following properties:
+The callback of the event is called with an object with the following parameters:

   - `event` - an event object
   - `lineId` - the id of a line
   - `titleId` - the id of a text element of a line